jbowes/repl/content/what-is-the-idempotency-key-header.md

 the resource's state is updated, will at best result in an error, and at worst result in a new state that the caller didn't intend.
 Strategies like [optimistic concurrency control][optcon] are often best for `PATCH`.

 `POST`, on the other hand, can be made idempotent - particularly for uses meant to create a resource.
+If we're building an API to sell Cat Bonnets, `POST` requests to create new store listings could include the bonnet `size` and `color` as the most important and meaningful fields.
+A content-aware idempotence scheme would treat any `POST`s with the same `size` and `color` as intention to ensure such a listing exists.
+As long as one already does, the `POST` won't create a new one; `N > 1` requests to create a large blue bonnet always result in only 1 large blue bonnet existing.

 - summary of what it is (for ops that need idempotentcy but aren't natively so, plus what the heck idempotency is
 - who uses it